Geometric functionals of fractal percolation: Proof of Propositions and

+where the first sum on the right converges (for all $p\in(0,1]$) since $u\leq d-1$ and the second sum converges for all $p$ such that $D>k$ (i.e.\ for $p\in(r^{d-k},1]$).
+This shows the convergence of the sum on the left for any $p\in(r^{d-k},1]$ for the case $k<u$ and completes the proof of the first assertion of Proposition~\ref{prop:Rk-conv2}. } \end{proof}

-\paragraph{\bf Acknowledgements.} We thank Klaus Mecke and Philipp Sch\"onh\"ofer, for inspiring discussions and their preliminary work \cite{MeckeSchoenhoefer15, Schoenhoefer14} which motivated the authors to look at this model more closely.
-During the work on this project both authors have been members of the DFG research unit \emph{Geometry and Physics of Spatial Random Systems} at Karlsruhe.
+\paragraph{\bf Acknowledgements.} We thank Klaus Mecke and Philipp Sch\"onh\"ofer, for inspiring discussions and their preliminary work \cite{MeckeSchoenhoefer15, Schoenhoefer14} which motivated the authors to look at this model more closely. {We are grateful to Erik Broman and Federico Camia for helpful comments on the previous results thresholds in fractal percolation.} During the work on this project both authors have been members of the DFG research unit \emph{Geometry and Physics of Spatial Random Systems} at Karlsruhe.
 We gratefully acknowledge support from grants number HU1874/3-2, and LA965/6-2.
 Part of this research was carried out while the second author was staying at the \emph{Institut Mittag-Leffler} participating in the 2017 research programme \emph{Fractal Geometry and Dynamics}.
-He would like to thank the staff as well as the participants and organizers for the stimulating atmosphere and support. \cite{KWgithub}
+He would like to thank the staff as well as the participants and organizers for the stimulating atmosphere and support.